 Agriculture is North Dakota’s largest income earner.
-The Roughrider State is the largest producer of grains in the US including canola and flaxseed (90% of US crop), barley (36%), durum wheat (58%), hard, red, spring wheat (48%), oats (17%) and combined wheat of all types (15%).
+The Roughrider State is the largest producer of grains in the US, including canola and flaxseed (90% of US crops), barley (36%), durum wheat (58%), hard, red, and spring wheat (48%), oats (17%), and combined wheat of all types (15%).
 The state is also the second-largest producer of buckwheat in the country.

-Despite its small stature, Peace Garden State ranks number one in the country in the number of startups.
+Despite its small stature, the Peace Garden State ranks number one in the country in the number of start-ups.
 It offers opportunities and support that combine to create a sense of initiative and innovation for small business (SMB) owners.

 Here is a list of interesting statistics on North Dakota’s small businesses:

 - There are 74,202 small businesses that account for 98.8% of all businesses in the state.

 - The following industries have the largest number of small businesses working in them:

 - Other services (except public administration) — 9,907